dario-domi/Oceanographic_temperature_reconstruction/README.md

 A PCA approach in combination with Gaussian process emulation is used to tackle the task.

 # Code
+The uploaded pieces of code represent a subsample of the Matlab functions I wrote to undertake the project during my PhD.
-The description of the different functions can be found inside each script.
+A description of the different functions can be found within each script.

 # Also present
 Some plots of emulated mean and variance of annual average temperature, compared with proxy data.